Guerrieri Academic Commons aerial view

 1 folder (0.1 linear feet)

 Richard Watson wrote his autobiography for a class assignment in 1957 when he was 15 years old, recounting his life from birth in Peoria, Illinois in 1942 to the present day through written entries and photographs.
-He wrote about family vacations, the death of grandparents, and his sister getting polio and cousin's death from the disease.
+He wrote about family vacations, the death of grandparents, and his sister getting polio and aunt's death from the disease.

 Associated Subjects: Diaries • Diaries (Men) • Education • Family Life • Scrapbooks • Youth